DMVis/DMVis/documentation/utils/Performance.md

 # Performance

-The `Performance` function is used to benchmark the performance of functions used in the DMVis library.
+The `Performance` function is used to benchmark the functions' performance used in the DMVis library.
 To ensure the speed of the library, a function can be wrapped within this function to see the time it takes to execute.
 The results will be pushed to `stdout` and can be found in the console of the browser.

 ## Table of Contents